InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

       <td>
         IABTL list containing the max entry ID of SKAdNetwork ID.
         Format will be:
-        “max entity ID" where 306 in the example on the right will be all SKAdNetwork IDs entry number 306 and below.
+        "max entity ID" where 306 in the example on the right will be all SKAdNetwork IDs entry number 306 and below.
       </td>
       <td>
         integer
       </td>
       <td class="text-monospace">
-        “max":306
+        "max":306
       </td>
     </tr>
     <tr>